Expert Neonatologists in Cedar Rapids

 - You can use our family Lounge.

-- You are encouraged to stay in the NICU room so you can remain close to your baby.
+- You can also comfortably room-in the NICU suite so you can remain close to your baby.

 - The NICU Family Support program provides support and education for your family.

 NICU Follow-Up Clinic